-- Paragliding – This is one of the most popular tourist activities, especially amongst backpackers, thanks in part to dependable thermals and incredibly low prices.
-You’ll be hard pressed to beat 80,000 pesos ($41.50 USD) for a 15- to 20-minute tandem flight anywhere else in South America.
+- Paragliding – This is one of the most popular tourist activities, especially among backpackers, thanks in part to dependable thermals and incredibly low prices.
+You’ll be hard-pressed to beat 80,000 pesos ($41.50 USD) for a 15- to 20-minute tandem flight anywhere else in South America.
 The action takes place in the mountains north of the city, about an hour’s bus ride from the Caribe bus terminal.
 Flights are weather dependent, but otherwise available every day of the week from several companies.

-- Soccer Matches – South America has a reputation for rambunctious fans, making soccer matches between Medellin’s two local teams, Atletico Nacional and Independiente Medellin a real spectacle.
+- Soccer matches – South America has a reputation for rambunctious fans, making soccer matches between Medellín’s two local teams, Atlético Nacional and Independiente Medellín a real spectacle.
 Supporters for each of the teams occupy bleachers at opposing ends of the stadium.
-They shout, and sing, and unfurl massive banners throughout the full 90 minutes.
+They shout, sing, and unfurl massive banners throughout the full 90 minutes.
 Ticket prices are well under 40,000 pesos ($20.75 USD), and even if you’re not a huge soccer fan, the experience can send shivers down your spine.

 Pablo Escobar Tours

-A typical half-day tour will include visits to Monaco, the eight-story apartment building where the Cali Cartel detonated a car bomb in an assassination attempt, a visit to the building adjacent his final safe house where he was ultimately killed, and his family grave in the city of Itagui, south of Medellin.
+A typical half-day tour will include visits to Monaco, the eight-story apartment building where the Cali Cartel detonated a car bomb in an assassination attempt, to the building adjacent his final safe house where he was ultimately killed, and to his family grave in the city of Itagüí, south of Medellín.

 Tours are available for as little as 42,000 pesos ($21.75 USD) per person through Zorba.
 All three sites can also be visited independently using a combination of the metro and taxis.